raibisch/ESP32_SMART_GRID/readme.md

 this is the "landing page" form my ESP32-SMART-GRID Projects

-### REMARK: Project ist focused on german dynamic electic energy marked...but may be usefull in other EU counties with dynamic EPEX prices
+### REMARK: Project ist focused on german dynamic electric energy marked starting in 2025...but may be usefull in other EU counties with dynamic EPEX prices
 I ask for your understanding that the documentation is currently a wild mix of English and German descriptions (use google translate or another tool for translation) However, it is not a problem to communicate at issues, discussions or pull request in English.